thesaikot/LinuxRespin/README.md

 Customizing and creating distro can be fun and challenging.
 Also, this is a great way to learn more about distros and GNU Linux!

+OPTIMIZING:
+Is this relevant still... maybe
+"Consider disabling Plymouth.
+If userspace boots in less than 1s, a boot splash is hardly useful, hence consider passing plymouth.enable=0 on the kernel command line.
+Plymouth is generally quite fast, but currently still forces settling device enumerations for graphics cards, which is slow.
+Disabling plymouth removes this bit of the boot." freedesktop.org